Vietnam.vn - Nền tảng quảng bá Việt Nam

 The duties will be refunded if investigators determine that the countries did not commit illegal subsidies or that the subsidized imports did not harm the U.S. shrimp industry.

-However, a final decision will not be made until the fall or winter of 2024, meaning shrimp exporters could be bearing the brunt of the tariff costs for most of this year.
+However, a final decision will not be made until the fall or winter of 2024, meaning shrimp exporters could be bearing the brunt of the tariffs for most of the year.

 According to VASEP, the tax deposit requirement of most Vietnamese enterprises is 2.84% or more.
 In the case of Soc Trang Seafood Joint Stock Company, it is 2.84%, and for Thong Thuan Company, it is 196.41%.

-Currently, Vietnam, India, Ecuador, and Indonesia are the four target countries of DOC in this review because they account for 90% of shrimp imports into the US in 2023.
+Currently, Vietnam, along with India, Ecuador, and Indonesia, are the four countries targeted by DOC in this review because they account for 90% of shrimp imports into the US in 2023.
 Of which, India exports the most, followed by Ecuador and Indonesia.
-Currently, the tax rate for Indian shrimp is 3.89% - 4.72%; Ecuador is 1.69% - 13.41%; Indonesia alone has a tax rate of less than 1% but does not require a deposit.
+Currently, the tax rate for Indian shrimp is 3.89%-4.72%; Ecuador is 1.69%-13.41%; Indonesia alone has a tax rate below 1% but does not require a deposit.

 Duc Minh